larsbopark/fuzzing-lecture/exercise/1/README.md

 clang -o exercise1 main.c
 ```

-The compiled program is located in `exercise1` and can executed by running the following command:
+The compiled application is called `exercise1` and can executed by running the following command:
 ```bash
 ./exercise1
 ```